Who I am and how I work…

 The story so far…

-I’m curious as hell and generally drawn to what’s underneath: the patterns that shape us, the pain we carry, and the grit it takes to move through it.
-I work with individuals and couples because I believe relationships (with ourselves and others) are at the heart of everything, and when they’re out of sync it affects everything else, too.
+I’m curious as hell and generally drawn to what’s below the surface: the patterns that shape us, the pain we carry, and the grit it takes to move through it.
+I work with individuals and couples because I believe that our relationships with ourselves and others are at the heart of everything.
+And when they’re out of sync?
+Well, it affects everything!

-I’ve spent the last decade helping people untangle the messy, meaningful parts of life, and I’m just as comfortable playing in the shadows as I am the sunshine.
-What lights me up is watching someone start to feel more like themselves again: more grounded, more connected, more alive.
+I’ve spent the last decade helping people untangle the messy parts of life, and I’m just as comfortable playing in the shadows as I am the sunshine.
+What lights me up is watching someone start to feel more like themselves again: more grounded, more kind to themselves, and more alive.

 Therapy with me isn’t about being fixed; it’s about getting curious, being fully yourself, and building something better from there.